 In 2020, musical groups are looking for ways to sing and play together while following social distancing recommendations.
 We've tried Zoom/Skype and we've tried virtual choirs, and they are better than nothing...but it doesn't compare to making music together live.
-With the Driveway Choir project, we have found a way to sing together very safely, live with no latency, using audio gear.
+With the Driveway Choir project, Bryce and Kathryn Denney have found a safe way to sing together live, with no latency, using audio gear.

 If your group is considering doing something like this, we would love to talk with you about your ideas and needs.
 You can join a Facebook group called "Making music together during COVID" or you can email the address at the bottom of this page.